confluentinc/librdkafka/INTRODUCTION.md

 see the documentation of `enable.idempotence` in [CONFIGURATION.md] for more information.

+#### Guarantees

+There are three types of guarantees that the idempotent producer can satisfy:

+ * Exactly-once - a message is only written to the log once.
+                  Does NOT cover the exactly-once consumer case.
+ * Ordering - a series of messages are written to the log in the order they were produced.
+ * Gap-less - a series of messages are written once and in order without risk of skipping messages.
+The sequence of messages may be cut short and fail before all messages are written, but may not fail individual messages in the series.
+              This guarantee is enabled by default, but may be disabled by setting `enable.gapless.guarantee` if individual message
+              failure is not a concern.

 #### Ordering and message sequence numbers

 librdkafka maintains the original produce() ordering per-partition for all